-The spirit of the forest
+Vosges, creation inspired by the spirit of the forest

-On the fringes
+On the fringes of the forest

 In this valley tucked away deep in the Vosges, Gaston Bachelard’s words resonate: “Forest peace […] is an inner state”.
 Favoured by sixteenth-century itinerant glassmakers for its rich resources – silica sand, potash from ferns, firewood, and river water – the Saint-Louis forest is also fertile territory for the imagination.
-Unlikely fables abound, one such being the legend of Houdada, who runs between the trees crying “hoo-da-da”, his head wedged beneath his right arm.

 The forest is fundamental to the existence of the Saint-Louis Manufacture, on whose border it is built.
 It acts as both home and rampart, a space that must be traversed, formerly on foot, today by car, like the frontier to a different dimension.
 In winter, these “timber cathedrals”, densely planted by Man, thick with mist, let no ray of light pass.

 Although the Saint-Louis forest has not belonged to the Manufacture since the 1970s, the 500 inhabitants of the village of Saint-Louis-lès-Bitche continue to enjoy its riches; cutting firewood and gathering mushrooms in the chilly days of autumn.
 Forming part of the northern Vosges regional park, the Saint-Louis forest harbours some rare and unusual specimens, such as a tree with two feet, another whose gnarled roots resemble the fingers of a giant witch.